 My research revolves around tribology, the science of surfaces.
 I am particularly interested in the modeling of rough contact interfaces and how understanding these interfaces can help modeling friction and wear of solids.

-For a complete list of publications, see my ORCID profile.
+For a complete list of publications, see my publications list.

 Rough contact interfaces

 Virtually all real surfaces (from geological fault faces to hard drives, from roads to cartilage) are rough if one looks closely enough.
 This means that contact between two solids is never perfect, or even smooth: the solids only touch in sparse areas with complex geometries.
 The “true contact area” is typically only a few percent of the apparent area of contact (the macroscopic dimensions of the solids), and it is from the surface interactions at this “true contact area” that properties like friction and wear emerge (see nanoscale tribology below).

 Many natural surfaces exhibit a fractal-like behavior: as one “zooms-in” on roughness, one discovers more roughness at smaller scales.

 The fact that surface roughness does not have a characteristic scale makes contact interfaces challenging to model, because all roughness scales can be relevant and should be accounted for.
 Things become even more complex when non-linear material behavior comes into play.